jdbedics/dbthandbook/docs/index.md

 **History**

 The DBT practicum at CLU began in 2010 with the purpose of providing doctoral students with advanced training in dialectical behavior therapy.
 THE CLU-DBT training program was developed by Dr. Jamie Bedics in collaboration with the developer of DBT, Dr. Marsha Linehan, at the University of Washington.
-The vast majority of DBT practitioners have received their training in post-licensure.
+The vast majority of DBT practitioners have received their training post-licensure.
 These classes, offered through the <a  href="https://behavioraltech.org/">**Linehan Institute**</a>, are the gold standard in DBT training but are both costly and time consuming.
-Cal Lutheran was one of the first sites to implement DBT training at the graduate level as part of a training grant received by Dr. Linehan from the National Insitute of Health.
+Dr. Linehan recognized this limitation and received a training grant from the National Institute of Health to develop methods for disseminating DBT at the graduate level.
+Cal Lutheran was one of the first universities to implement DBT training at the graduate level based on this work.

 **What does the DBT Practicum involve?**